stehled/image-source-overlay/readme.txt

 * Change overlay positions depending on image
 * Enable on all pages or only post pages.
 * Translate to your language with ease.
+* Choose between dofollow and nofollow for links.

 = Usage =
 1. Set default options in settings
 1. Navigate to media library
 1. Select image
 1. Scroll down to our custom fields with source name and source url
-1. Enter image source and optionaly url
+1. Enter image source and optionally url
 1. All set

 == Screenshots ==